coffee19850519/scPEFT_reproduction/README.md

-# Reproduce
+# Reproduction

-Scripts to reproduce results obtained in the manuscript
+This repo is to reproduce results from the manuscript **Harnessing the Power of Single Cell Large Language Models with Parameter Efficient
+Fine-Tuning using scPEFT**.
+Its official repo is [here](https://github.com/coffee19850519/scPEFT).
+Before reproducing the results, please ensure scPEFT and its dependencies are well installed.
+See [installation](https://github.com/coffee19850519/scPEFT?tab=readme-ov-file#installation).

 # Project structure